FBI, Capitol police testify in the trial of the man accused of attacking Nancy Pelosi's husband

 Paul Pelosi was also expected to testify.

-Some of the witnesses helped verify time stamps on footage from surveillance cameras at the Pelosis’ home, which are set to Eastern Time, and on BART trains, which were an hour behind Pacific Time.
+Some witnesses helped verify time stamps on footage from surveillance cameras at the Pelosis’ home, which are set to Eastern Time, and on BART trains, which were an hour behind Pacific Time.

+FBI Special Agent Stephanie Minor testified that video showed DePape hit Paul Pelosi at least three times.

+Prosecutors played police body camera footage in which paramedics help Paul Pelosi, who is facedown on the floor.
+One paramedic holds a white towel against Pelosi's head as another puts a neck and head brace on him before several first responders help him onto a stretcher chair.
+Pelosi's face and hands are covered in blood.

-Defense attorney Jodi Linker told jurors last week that she won't dispute that DePape attacked Paul Pelosi in an encounter caught on police body camera video.
-Instead, she will argue that he believed "with every ounce of his being″ that he was taking action to stop government corruption and the abuse of children by politicians and actors.
+Defense attorney Jodi Linker told jurors last week that she won't dispute that DePape attacked Paul Pelosi.
+Instead, she will argue that DePape believed "with every ounce of his being″ that he was taking action to stop government corruption and the abuse of children by politicians and actors.
 She said that means the government's charges that DePape was trying to retaliate or interfere with Nancy Pelosi's official duties don't fit.

-Federal prosecutor Laura Vartain Horn told jurors during opening statements Thursday that DePape started planning the attack in August and that the evidence and FBI testimony will show he researched his targets online, collecting phone numbers and addresses, even paying for a public records service to find information about Nancy Pelosi and others.
+Federal prosecutor Laura Vartain Horn told jurors during opening statements Thursday that DePape started planning the attack in August and that the evidence and FBI testimony will show he researched his targets online, collecting phone numbers and addresses, even paying for a public records service to find information.

 If convicted, DePape faces life in prison.
 He also has pleaded not guilty to charges in state court of attempted murder, assault with a deadly weapon, elder abuse, residential burglary and other felonies.
 A state trial has not been scheduled.